Should You Put Affiliate Links in Your YouTube Videos?

 The YouTube Partner Program requires 1,000 subscribers and 4,000 hours of watch time before you can earn ad revenue.
 Affiliate links have no such requirement.
 You can start earning from your very first video.

 For smaller channels, affiliate income can exceed AdSense revenue for months or even years — especially in high-value niches where a single affiliate sale might earn you more than a month of ad revenue.
+For a detailed comparison, see YouTube affiliate marketing vs AdSense.

 Do you want to diversify beyond YouTube ad revenue?